ahmedElatrouz/Homework/README.md

 **Parameters**
-- siret	: string - The SIRET ID of the company **Response**
 - siret	: string - The SIRET ID of the company

+**Response**
+- siret	: string - The SIRET ID of the company.
-- conventions : array - An array of convention objects
+- conventions : array - An array of convention objects.

 ***POST /api/v1/company/store/csv***
 : Writes company data to a CSV file.

 **Request Param**
-- siret : string - The SIRET ID of the company **Response**
+- siret : string - The SIRET ID of the company.

+**Response**
 - If successful, the response will contain a message indicating that the CSV file was written.